barionleg/ANTs_wiki/antsRegistration-metric-sampling-strategies.md

 ###  Regular

 A sampling fraction *f* is defined between 0 and 1.
-One out of every ceil(1  / _f_) points are sampled, so f = 0.5 and f = 0.6 both sample 1 out of every 2 points, *f* = 0.25 means 1 out of every 4 points is sampled, and so on.
+One out of every ceil(1  / _f_) points are sampled, so *f* = 0.5 and *f* = 0.6 both sample 1 out of every 2 points, *f* = 0.25 means 1 out of every 4 points is sampled, and so on.

 To reduce aliasing, a random perturbation is applied to each point.
-The perturbation in each dimension is drawn from a normal distribution with zero mean and standard deviation of 1/3 the voxel spacing ([code](https://github.com/InsightSoftwareConsortium/ITK/blob/0539a2c4ddd2b189d1e48eaf5294ce5556efe732/Modules/Registration/RegistrationMethodsv4/include/itkImageRegistrationMethodv4.hxx#L919-L1076)).
+The perturbation in each dimension is drawn from a normal distribution with zero mean and standard deviation of 1/3 the voxel spacing ([code](https://github.com/InsightSoftwareConsortium/ITK/blob/0539a2c4ddd2b189d1e48eaf5294ce5556efe732/Modules/Registration/RegistrationMethodsv4/include/itkImageRegistrationMethodv4.hxx#L992-L1021)).

 ###  Random

 A sampling fraction *f* is defined between 0 and 1.
-Points are chosen at random until _f_ * (total points) have been sampled.
-A random perturbation is applied to the chosen points, as for regular sampling.
+Points are chosen at random from the dense grid of *N* points until *fN* points have been sampled.
+A random perturbation is applied to the chosen points, as for regular sampling ([code](https://github.com/InsightSoftwareConsortium/ITK/blob/0539a2c4ddd2b189d1e48eaf5294ce5556efe732/Modules/Registration/RegistrationMethodsv4/include/itkImageRegistrationMethodv4.hxx#L1022-L1055))

 ## Masks